cardano-foundation/docs-cardano-org/getting-started/stake-pool-operators/operational-certificate.md

 ## Operational certificates

 Stake pool operators must provide an operational certificate to verify that the pool has the authority to run.
-The certificate includes the operator's signature, and includes key information about the pool (addresses, keys, etc.)
+The certificate includes the operator's signature and important information about the pool (addresses, keys, etc.)

 Operational certificates represent the link between the operator's offline key and their operational key.
 A certificate's job is to check whether or not an operational key is valid, to prevent malicious interference.
 The certificate identifies the current operational key, and is signed by the offline key.